kha84/st/README.md

 A fork of [ST](https://st.suckless.org/) with few cosmetical changes:
 - colors are taken from KDE Konsole dark theme
-- right mouse button click paste the clipboard content like Putty
+- right mouse button click pastes the clipboard content (like Putty)
-- selection with mouse goes both to global clipboard
+- selection with mouse also goes into global clipboard (like Putty)

 # Screenshot